FDA approved for more than 25 years

 Here’s what to keep in mind:

-Propecia — which contains finasteride — is an effective medication for male pattern baldness that can slow, stop or even reverse hair loss.
+• Propecia is an effective medication.
+It contains finasteride, which is used for male pattern baldness and can slow, stop, or even reverse hair loss.

 Still need help weighing your options?
-Check out our guide to Propecia cost for pricing and insight into insurance coverage.
+Check out our guide to Propecia’s cost for pricing and insight into insurance coverage.

 Dr. Knox Beasley is a board certified dermatologist specializing in hair loss.
 He completed his undergraduate studies at the United States Military Academy at West Point, NY, and subsequently attended medical school at Tulane University School of Medicine in New Orleans, LA.